EnergyInnovation/eps-us/docs/web-interface-graphs.md

   * **Avoided Deaths Wedge Diagram**

     _This graph presents the relative impact of each enabled policy in a scenario in terms of the number of avoided premature deaths_

+  * **Percent Change in Deaths**

+    _This graph shows the percentage change in the number of deaths occurring each year (relative to the BAU case in that same year)._

   * **Avoided Deaths by Sex**

     _Annual avoided premature deaths as a result of a policy package disaggregated by sex.
 In the U.S. version of the EPS, the available sex categories are based on those categories for which U.S. government data are available (in particular, from the Bureau of Labor Statistics, since we use these categories for job impacts as well as health impacts) and should not be interpreted as a reflection Energy Innovation's views of which sex categories exist or are worthy of being reported separately._

+  * **Percent Change in Deaths by Sex**

+    _The same metric as above, graphed as a percent change in the number of deaths of people of each sex (relative to the BAU case in that same year)._

   * **Avoided Deaths by Race**

     _Annual avoided premature deaths as a result of a policy package disaggregated by race.
 In the U.S. version of the EPS, the available race categories are based on those categories for which U.S. government data are available (in particular, from the Bureau of Labor Statistics, since we use these categories for job impacts as well as health impacts) and should not be interpreted as a reflection Energy Innovation's views of which race categories exist or are worthy of being reported separately._

+  * **Percent Change in Deaths by Race**

+    _The same metric as above, graphed as a percent change in the number of deaths of people of each race (relative to the BAU case in that same year)._

   * **Avoided Deaths by Hispanic or Latino Status**

     _Annual avoided premature deaths as a result of a policy package disaggregated by Hispanic or Latino status.
 In the U.S. version of the EPS, the available Hispanic or Latino status categories are based on those categories for which U.S. government data are available (in particular, from the Bureau of Labor Statistics, since we use these categories for job impacts as well as health impacts) and should not be interpreted as a reflection Energy Innovation's views of which Hispanic or Latino status categories exist or are worthy of being reported separately._

+  * **Percent Change in Deaths by Hispanic or Latino Status**

+    _The same metric as above, graphed as a percent change in the number of deaths of people of each Hispanic or Latino status (relative to the BAU case in that same year)._

   * **Avoided Premature Deaths**